end-of-game/cloudunit/DEMO-GUIDE.md

 # Demo Vagrant box

-A Vagrant box with a fresh version of CloudUnit is available.
+This guide is relevant if you want to try CloudUnit without going through any complicated installation procedure.
+We provide a Vagrant box with CloudUnit version 1.0.

 ## Requirements
 * Virtualbox version 5.0.4+